 There are several ways to appreciate this incredible force of nature and one of the more popular activities is to take a sightseeing boat and see the whirlpools up close from the deck.

 Some boats even offer glass panels in the hull below the water for a subaqua view of the whirlpools.
 The boats provide excellent views of Naruto and the surrounding coastal scenery.

 Another popular option is to see the whirlpools from above.
 Built on the lower deck of the Onaruto Bridge — which connects Tokushima to Awaji Island — the 450-meter-long Uzu-no-Michi Walkway has sturdy glass floor panels that allow you to watch the whirlpools form.
 Suspended 45 meters above the sea, the spectacular bird's-eye view makes it easier to spot multiple whirlpools in a single glance.

 Not far from the Onaruto Bridge is the Otsuka Museum of Art.
-With the largest exhibition space in Japan, the museum has a vast collection of artwork, including over 1,000 accurate replicas that have been created on ceramic panels of everything from Western masterpieces to murals.
+With the largest exhibition space in Japan, the museum has a vast collection of artwork, including over 1,000 accurate replicas on ceramic panels of everything from Western masterpieces to murals.
 There is a complete to scale faithful reproduction of Michelangelo's ceiling and The Last Judgment of the Sistine Chapel.

 Other sights in the Naruto area include the Naruto German House, a museum which remembers some one thousand German soldiers that were held in Naruto as prisoners of war during World War I. The soldiers were allowed a degree of freedom during their stay, and after the war Naruto and the German city of Lueneburg became sister cities.
 The German House was built as a gesture of goodwill.